sravya-bioinfo/AutoDock-Vina-Molecular-Docking-Step-by-Step-Guide/README.md

 Or via command line:
 bashpythonsh prepare_ligand4.py -l ligand.pdb -o ligand.pdbqt

-Step 4 — Define the Grid Box
+Step 4 — Define the Grid Box:-
 Unlike AutoDock 4, Vina does not need AutoGrid.
 You just define the box center and size directly in the config file.
 In ADT: